allensulzen/countdown-timer/README.md

 ## Browser Compatibility

-The `countdown-timer` web component uses standard web technologies and should work in most modern browsers that support Web Components and Custom Elements.
+The `countdown-timer` component is built with standard web technologies, making it compatible with most modern browsers that support Web Components and Custom Elements.